Mateusz-AWS/aws-ha-webapp/README.md

 ![Architecture](Architecture.png)

+This project simulates a production-like cloud architecture focusing on:

+- High availability
+- Fault tolerance
+- Auto-healing infrastructure
+- Monitoring and alerting

+Designed as a Cloud Support / DevOps practice environment.

+---

+## Architecture Overview

-The application is deployed across multiple Availability Zones using an Application Load Balancer and Auto Scaling Group to ensure high availability and fault tolerance.
+The application is deployed across multiple Availability Zones to ensure high availability.

+Traffic is distributed by an Application Load Balancer to EC2 instances managed by an Auto Scaling Group.

+Health checks ensure only healthy instances receive traffic, while CloudWatch monitors performance and triggers alerts via SNS when thresholds are exceeded.

+---

+## Troubleshooting Scenarios

+During this project I encountered and resolved several real-world issues:

+- EC2 instances not registering in Target Group
+  → Fixed by correcting security group rules and health check configuration

+- Health check failures due to incorrect path
+  → Resolved by aligning application endpoint with health check settings

+- Load balancer routing issues
+  → Diagnosed listener and target group configuration problems

+- High CPU usage triggering alarms
+  → Simulated load and verified CloudWatch and SNS alerting

+These scenarios helped me develop practical troubleshooting skills in AWS environments.

 ---